RazanAlmohammadi/inventory-management/README.md

 1. Create class `Item`, which has name (readonly), quantity, and created date, which are private.
 Amount of each item cannot be negative.
 Provide the following features:

-- Contructor to take parameters of name, quantity, and created date (optional, if not set, it will be current date).
+- Constructor to take parameters of name, quantity, and created date (optional, if not set, it will be current date).

 2. Create class `Store` with the following properties and methods: